Medicare's hospice benefit is primarily home-based and offers end-of life support for your physical, emotional, and other needs.

 - Respite care: short-term inpatient stays for the beneficiary that allow their caregiver to rest.
 This coverage includes up to five consecutive inpatient days at a time.
 You will pay a copayment of no more than 5% of the Medicare-approved amount for each day.

-- Short-term inpatient care: care at a hospital, skilled nursing facility , or hospice inpatient facility if their medical condition calls for a short-term stay for pain control or acute or chronic symptom management.
+- Short-term inpatient care: care at a hospital, skilled nursing facility , or hospice inpatient facility if a medical condition calls for a short-term stay for pain control or acute or chronic symptom management.
 This is only covered if care cannot feasibly be provided in another setting

 - Prescription drugs related to pain relief and symptom control.
 You will pay a $5 copay